Norberto11/Getting-and-Cleaning-Data-Week4-Assignment/CodeBook.md

 Data was refered to process measurements for Human Activity Recognition Using Smartphones Dataset.

-The execution to tidy the data was mainly based on dataframes and subsetting in some cases.
+The execution to obtain the tidy data was mainly based on dataframes and subsetting in some cases.

 -------------------------------------------------------------------------------------------------------------------------
 DIMENSIONS

 The tidy data has a 69 columns (variables) and 181 rows (including column names).

 --------------------------------------------------------------------------------------------------------------------------
 TYPES OF VARIABLES